Building A Contact Form

-We're going design a Journey that captures users' contact info and then stores that information back to AirData.
+We're going to design an app that captures users' contact info and then stores that information back to AirData.

 What is AirData?